aravind-segu/finalTestProject/finalTestProject/resources/README.md

 ### Deployment Config & CI/CD integration
 The ML resources can be deployed to databricks workspace based on the databricks CLI bundles deployment config.
 Deployment configs of different deployment targets share the general ML resource configurations with added ability to specify deployment target specific values (workspace URI, model name, jobs notebook parameters, etc).

-This project ships with CI/CD workflows for developing and deploying ML resource configurations based on deployment config.
+NOTE: This project was not setup with CI/CD workflows.
+You can setup CI/CD with a new initialization of MLOps Stacks.
+The rest of this section only applies if you are using a monorepo setup with CI/CD previously or have setup CI/CD otherwise.

 For Model Registry in Unity Catalog, we expect a catalog to exist with the name of the deployment target by default.
 For example, if the deployment target is `dev`, we expect a catalog named `dev` to exist in the workspace.
 If you want to use different catalog names, please update the `targets` declared in the `finalTestProject/databricks.yml` and `finalTestProject/resources/ml-artifacts-resource.yml` files.
-If changing the `staging`, `prod`, or `test` deployment targets, you'll need to update the workflows located in the `.github/workflows` directory.
+If changing the `staging`, `prod`, or `test` deployment targets, you'll need to update the workflows located in the root directory if in a monorepo setup with CI/CD.
+Otherwise you can setup CI/CD with a new initialization of MLOps Stacks.

 | Deployment Target | Description                                                                                                                                                                                                                           | Databricks Workspace | Model Name                          | Experiment Name                                |